taion/graphql-type-json/README.md

 const { GraphQLJSON, GraphQLJSONObject } = require('graphql-type-json');
 ```

+`GraphQLJSON` can represent any JSON-serializable value, including scalars, arrays, and objects. `GraphQLJSONObject` represents specifically JSON objects, which covers many practical use cases for JSON scalars.

 ### Programmatically-constructed schemas

 You can use this in a programmatically-constructed schema as with any other scalar type: